Justin Haley (baseball): Minnesota Twins

-Second stint with Boston Red Sox
+Boston Red Sox (second stint)

 Haley was returned (under conditions of the Rule 5 draft) to the Red Sox on July 24, 2017.
 He was assigned to the Triple-A Pawtucket Red Sox, and did not appear in an MLB game for Boston during the 2017 season.

 Haley started the 2018 season with Triple-A Pawtucket.
 He was on Boston's active roster from June 8 until June 19; during that time he made a single appearance, pitching two scoreless innings on June 13 against the Baltimore Orioles.
 Haley was again added to Boston's active roster on June 26, when Steven Wright was placed on the disabled list.
 He made three appearances, pitching 5 2/3 innings while allowing four runs, and was sent back to Triple-A on July 2.
 On November 1, 2018, days after Boston won the World Series, Haley was outrighted from the team's 40-man roster.
-He elected free agency on November 3.
+He elected free agency the following day.